initbiz/initbiz.github.io/cumuluscore/index.md

 #### `FeatureGuard`

-Feature guard is checking if the current cluster can see the page based on features it has access to.
+The feature guard is checking if the current cluster can see the page based on features it has access to.

 **Remember that only one of the checked features is enough to let the user see the page**

-> If you want to filter content on one page basing on features, use [`canEnterFeature Twig function`](https://docs.init.biz/cumuluscore/#canenterfeature-twig-function).
+> If you want to filter content on one page based on features, use [`canEnterFeature Twig function`](https://docs.init.biz/cumuluscore/#canenterfeature-twig-function).

 ![Feature guard](https://github.com/initbiz/initbiz.github.io/raw/master/cumuluscore/assets/images/feature-guard.png)